 It is possible to use a customized desirability function.
 For example, suppose you want to maximize using the following function.

 First, create a column called MyDesire that contains the above formula.
-Then, launch the Profiler using Graph > Profiler and include all the Pred Formula columns and the MyDesire column.
-Turn on the desirability functions by selecting Desirability Functions from the red-triangle menu.
+Then, select Graph > Profiler to launch the platform.
+Select all the Pred Formula columns and the MyDesire column and select Y, Prediction Formula.
+Turn on the desirability functions by selecting Desirability Functions from the red triangle menu.
 All the desirability functions for the individual effects must be turned off.
 To do this, first double-click in a desirability plot window, then select None in the window that appears (Selecting No Desirability Goal).
 Set the desirability for MyDesire to be maximized.

 At this point, selecting Maximize Desirability uses only the custom MyDesire function.